 When a request is denied, the Access Officer will provide the reason for the denial and may also advise the applicant that he or she may appeal from the denial.
 The appeal must be filed within thirty (30) days of the denial.
-The appeal is to the Mayor of the Village, who is located at One College Place, Rockville Centre, NY 11570.
-Upon receipt of an appeal, the Mayor shall transmit a copy to the New York State Committee of Open Government (NYSCOOG) at the Department of State, located at 41 State Street, Albany, NY 12231.
-The appeal will be decided within ten (10) days and a copy of the decision will be transmitted to the NYSCOOG as well.
+Appeals shall be heard and determined by the Mayor of the Village, whose office is located at One College Place, Rockville Centre, NY 11570.
+Upon receipt and determination of an appeal, the Mayor shall transmit a copy to the New York State Committee on Open Government (NYSCOOG) at the Department of State, at its offices in Albany, NY 12231.

-On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board of Trustees re-adopted the following Village of Rockville Centre Non-Discrimination, Non- Harassment and Non-Retaliation Policy.
+On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board of Trustees re-adopted the following Village of Rockville Centre Non-Discrimination, Non-Harassment and Non-Retaliation Policy.